If succulents don't get enough sunlight they begin to grow tall and stretch out.

-Start by cutting off the top of the succulent using sharp scissors (I love, love, love this pair!
+Start by cutting off the top of the leggy succulent using sharp scissors (I love, love, love this pair!
 Absolutely worth every penny!).
 Leave at least an inch or two on the base with 2-3 leaves.
-The base will do best if you leave a few leaves to catch the sunlight.
+The base will do best if you leave a few leaves to absorb sunlight.

 The cutting should start to put off roots, possibly within a couple days, but definitely within 2-3 weeks.
 As the roots become more established you'll want to cut back on watering so it's on the same “schedule” as fully rooted plants.

 The base, or original plant, will start to put off new offshoots within a few weeks.
 You can continue to care for this plant the same as you were before making the cut.